luk87/YoungTab/README.md

 ## Summary

 YoungTab is a mathematical tool to compute the dimension of irreducible representations of the classical Lie algebras A, B, C, D, described by Young tableaux.
-It is useful in finding the representation associated to irreducible tensors of classical lie algebras, since tensor with given symmetries could be represented by Young tableaux.
-It has wide range of application in theoretical physics since group theoretical structure are obiquitus in different contexts, form condensed matter to high energy physics.
+It is useful in finding the representation associated to irreducible tensors of classical Lie algebras, since tensor with given symmetries could be represented by Young tableaux.
+It has a wide range of application in theoretical physics since group theoretical structures are obiquitus in different contexts, form condensed matter to high energy physics.